Ultimate Exorcist Kiyoshi: Demons

+Helze Bub's oldest son, and the most ruthless.
+He has the ability to manipulate black lightning, and lend other demons his demonic power and then take it back with "Interest".

 Publication

 Written and illustrated by Shōichi Usui, the series began serialization in Shueisha's Weekly Shōnen Jump magazine on June 24, 2024.
-As of November 2025, the series' individual chapters have been collected into six tankōbon volumes.
+As of August 2026, the series' individual chapters have been collected into nine tankōbon volumes.

 Viz Media and Manga Plus are publishing the series in English simultaneously with its Japanese release.